Gwiin Park

-Royal Consort Gwi-in of the Miryang Park clan (1827 – 9 May 1889) was a concubine of King Cheoljong of Joseon.
+Gwiin Park (1827 – 27 April 1889), of the Miryang Park clan, was a consort of Cheoljong of Joseon.

 Biography

-The future Lady Gwi-in was born in 1827, during the 27th year of King Sunjo's reign, into the Miryang Park clan.
-She entered the palace as a gungnyeo and became a Royal Consort after giving birth to a prince, on August 3, 1854.
-Her son died later that year.
+Lady Park was born in 1827, during Sunjo's reign, into the Miryang Park clan.
+She became a palace lady and was appointed as royal consort after giving birth to a prince in 1854.
+Her son died a few months later.

-Park Gwi-in died on May 9, 1889 (the 26th year of King Gojong's reign), at the age of 63 years old.
+Lady Park died during Gojong's reign, at the age of 63.

-Her tomb was initially located in Pocheon, Gyeonggi Province, but was later moved to the Seosamneung Cluster, in Goyang, which also contains Yereung, her husband's tomb.
+She was initially buried in Pocheon, Gyeonggi Province, but her tomb was later moved to the Seosamneung Cluster, in Goyang, which also contains the tombs of King Cheoljong and Queen Cheorin.